JohnGC1510/milestone_project_3/README.md

 - As more questions are added to the database it would be useful to add pagination to the questions and modules page.

-- The classes page is bare bones for both the student and the teacher.
-In the student class page I would like to improve the database to track the number of questions answered per week and add a feature for 'star of the week' as well as changing the leaderboard so that the user is dispayed even if they are not in the top 10.
+- The classes page has very few feautres for both the student and the teacher.
+In the student class page I would like to improve the database to track the number of questions answered per week and add a feature for 'star of the week' as well as changing the leader board so that the user is displayed even if they are not in the top 10.

 - It would be useful if students were able to answer multiple questions at once, I would like to make changes to my database to enable this to be possible.

 - I would like to change how feedback is given when a user answers a question incorrectly, quite often there are common wrong answers to a question, if a user enters a common wrong answer I would like to provide a specific hint to help with that misconception which would involve adding an array of incorrect answers and methods to the database.

-- The class system is basic as you need to choose a class when you sign up, it would be useful to implement some class control for teachers so that they are able to add classes and add and remove student users from thier class as appropriate.
+- The class system is basic as you need to choose a class when you sign up, it would be useful to implement some class control for teachers so that they are able to add classes and add and remove student users from their class as appropriate.

-- Implement the CRUD functionallity for modules correclty as deleting and editing modules currently have a detrimental impact on the project.
+- Implement the CRUD functionality for modules correctly as deleting and editing modules currently have a detrimental impact on the project.

 ## **Data Structure**